PrestaShop/prestashop.github.io/news/_posts/2020-05-13-the-new-order-pages-in-prestaShop-1.7.7.md

 ***What is the goal***:

-It helps the merchants to open multiple orders in 3 clicks.
+If the merchant has a poor internet connection, he can now open orders in advance to them to load in the background.

 ***How it works***: